skrysmanski/blogtext/readme.txt

 fast-to-type.
 The goal behind BlogText is that you don’t need to write HTML anymore to achieve the desired text layout.

 The following list lists some of the markups supported by BlogText.
-For a more complete list, see BlogText's syntax description page at http://blogtext.mayastudios.com/syntax/ (which is written entirely in BlogText syntax and demonstrates BlogText's capabilities).
+For a more complete list, see [BlogText's syntax description page](http://blogtext.mayastudios.com/syntax/) (which is written entirely in BlogText syntax and demonstrates BlogText's capabilities).

 Supported markup: